AlexRogalskiy/BLOG_bulletproof-code/README.md

 ### Optimizations

+- Solve "TSK" Messages
 - Add Preact
 - Add Motion Animations
 - Add Robots.txt
-- Add Font Select Colors & Hover States
+- Add Font Select Colors & Hover/Focus States
 - Add Accessibility
 - Think about cutting the blog post guides short and have a CTA at the bottom
 - Pagination on Blog Page